dfamonteiro/blog/blog/content/posts/dotnet-trace-final-fix.md

 series = []
 +++

-I've had enough of workarounds to `dotnet-trace`'s fundamental limitation of 100 stack frames.
+I've had enough of workarounds for `dotnet-trace`'s limit of 100 stack frames.
 Just to recap from my [previous misadventures](../dotnet-trace-100-limit), if you attach `dotnet-trace` to your application and your application has, for example, a call stack 120 calls deep, the "root" 20 stack frames get cut from the call stack that `dotnet-trace` receives, and you end up with completely unusable traces like these:

 <figure>
     <img src="/images/dotnet-trace-final-fix/colleague-trace.png" alt="A screenshot of a broken trace.">
     <figcaption>A screenshot of a broken trace.</figcaption>
 </figure>

-This isn't any random trace: it comes from me guiding a work colleague through [using `dotnet-trace`](../using-dotnet-trace-with-perfetto), and the grand result is this abominable rectangle that looks more like a [spectogram](https://en.wikipedia.org/wiki/Spectrogram) than an actual trace visualization.
+This isn't any random trace: it comes from me guiding a work colleague through [using `dotnet-trace`](../using-dotnet-trace-with-perfetto), and the grand result is this abominable rectangle that looks more like a [spectrogram](https://en.wikipedia.org/wiki/Spectrogram) than an actual trace visualization.

 I was a bit disheartened after this experience: I can write all the guides in the world about [how to use `dotnet-trace`](../using-dotnet-trace-with-perfetto), but if a person's first experience with using `dotnet-trace` results in _this_, then it will all be for naught.